biospi/seaMass/README.md

 ## seaMass-Σ and seaMass-Δ

 Firstly, you need to use an *import* function to convert from an upstream tool format to seaMass' standardised *data.frame* format.
 Then you can assign injections to runs if you've used fractionation, and specify a block structure to your assays if this is a large study (TMT/iTraq studies are blocked automatically).
-Finally, you use the *seaMass-sigma* function to fit the model and generate unnormalised group-level quants.
+Finally, you use the *seaMass-sigma* function to fit the model and generate raw group-level quants.

 ### Tutorial (local processing)